 - Gather feedback from customers

-To prototype your first app you don’t have to be a designer – Use ready to use (and often free) User Interfaces and look for inspirations (how other more experienced guys did it).
+To prototype your first app you don’t have to be a designer – Use ready to use (and often free) User Interfaces and look for inspirations for your mobile app prototyping.

 To prototype your first app you don’t have to be a developer – To animate UI and connect views you created, but you need the right tools to do it.

 All that knowledge on how to prototype an app as a non-designer you will find right here.

 No brainer, don’t have to use any extraordinary pro software.
 You can start right away without any special skills.
 It’s cheap, fun and enables you to turn your idea into tangible product prototype.